rvamsig/rvamsig/README.md

 - 👯 I’m looking to collaborate on **opportunities where I can get to learn new things everyday, develop new skills and talents, exchange ideas in an inspiring and amazing atmosphere. where I can materialize my ideas and see the results of them quickly.**

-- 📋 I've previously worked for clients like Qatar Airways, Sony India, Fidelity Investments on different roles.
+- 📋 I've previously worked for companies like Qatar Airways, Sony India, Fidelity Investments on different roles.

 - 👨‍💻 All of my projects are available at [rvamsig](rvamsig)